RadioAstronomySoftwareGroup/pyuvdata/docs/analytic_beam_tutorial.rst

         reference_frequency : float
             The reference frequency for the beam width power law, required if `sigma` is not None and `spectral_index` is not zero.
-Ignored if `sigma` is None. feed_array : np.ndarray of str
+Ignored if `sigma` is None. include_cross_pols : bool
-            Feeds to define this beam for, e.g. n & e or x & y or r & l. x_orientation : str
-            Physical orientation of the feed for the x feed.
-Not meaningful for GaussianBeams, which are unpolarized.
-        include_cross_pols : bool
             Option to include the cross polarized beams (e.g. xy and yx or en and ne) for the power beam.